 Semillon– the great Sauternes grape, is used all over Bordeaux and southwest France in other sweetie appellations like Monbazillac and Soussignac. read more

-Ugni Blanc– a base grape for many white wines throughout the south and a main ingredient in cognac.
+Ugni Blanc– a base grape for many white wines throughout the south and the main ingredient in cognac.

 Viognier– wildly aromatic grape used in the south and the main grape used in the wonderful wines of Condrieu.

-Alicante Bouschet –light, slightly acidic grape used in Corsica and Provence for the reds.
+Alicante Bouschet –light, a slightly acidic grape used in Corsica and Provence for the reds.

 Cabernet Franc – is the main grape in Loire reds and the secondary grape in Bordeaux. read more

 Cabernet Sauvignon– the king of French grapes and principal grape used in the famed Medoc, or left bank of Bordeaux.
 Grown all over the country. read more

 Carignan– of Spanish heritage, is also used widely in Sardinia.
 In France, it is a blender grape found frequently in the Languedoc on the other side of the Spanish border. read more

 Duras– minor grape cultivated in Gaillac.

 Gamay– the main grape used in Beaujolais, noted for its strawberry flavors.
 Also used in some Loire reds, and in Gaillac and Fronton near Toulouse. read more